daattali/shinyjs/advanced.md

 shinyApp(ui, server)
 ```

-<h1 id="usage-interactive" class="linked-section">Using shinyjs in interactive R Markdown documents</h1>
+<h1 id="usage-rmd" class="linked-section">Using shinyjs in R Markdown documents</h1>

 It is possible to embed Shiny components in an R Markdown document, resulting in interactive R Markdown documents.
 More information on how to use these documents is available [on the R Markdown website](http://rmarkdown.rstudio.com/authoring_shiny.html).
 Even though interactive documents don't explicitly specify a UI and a server, using `shinyjs` is still easy: simply call `useShinyjs(rmd = TRUE)` (note the `rmd = TRUE` argument).
-For example, the following code can be used inside an R Markdown code chunk (assuming the document is set up as a Shiny document as the link above describes):
+For example, the following code can be used inside an R Markdown code chunk (assuming the Rmd document is set up with `runtime: shiny` as the link above describes):

 ```
 library(shinyjs)